The Future of AI Keyboards

 How long does it take for an AI keyboard to learn my writing style?

-This varies by keyboard and how consistently you use it.
-Generally, you'll notice basic improvements within a few days of regular use.
-More sophisticated adaptation to your writing style typically takes 2-3 weeks of regular usage.
+AI keyboards in 2026 learn much faster than previous generations.
+Generally, you'll notice significant improvements within just a few days of regular use.
+More sophisticated adaptation to your writing style typically takes about one week of regular usage, with some cutting-edge keyboards achieving 80% personalization accuracy within just 48 hours.
 The most advanced keyboards can accelerate this learning process if you allow them to analyze your existing written content.

 Can I use AI keyboards for professional writing?